luziete/modulogit/README.md

-alteracao no readme para descrever meu sistema.
+alteracao no meu sistema.
+luziete